deepgram/kur/docs/source/getting_started.rst

 	evaluate:
 	  # The data to supply as input.
 Unlike the train/validate/test sections,
 	  # you do not need a corresponding `OUTPUT` key.
 But if you do supply one,
-	  # Kur can save it to the output file for you so it's easy to play with
+	  # Kur can save it to the output file for you so it's easy to use during
-	  # during post-processing
+	  # post-processing
 	  data:
 	    - pickle: NEW_DATA